vault27/Foundation/ospf.md

 - ASBR - Autonomous System Border Router - connects with other autononomous systems or non-OSPF routers
 - Backbone - router with at least one interface in area 0

-## Neighbor requirements

-- IP in the same subnet
-- Not passive on the conencted interface
-- The same area
-- Timers
-- Unique router IDs
-- IP MTU must match
-- Pass neighboor auth
-- Stub area flag
-* If interface is unnumbered then address and network should not match mandatory.
-MTU maybe different for some vendors

-## Timers

-- Hello timer - Decides how often the hellos packets will be sentby OSPF Router to its OSFP Neighbor/s
-- Dead Timer - Decides how long a OSPF Router should wait for hello packet before declaring an OSPF neighbor as dead
-- The timers depends upon the network type

 ## DR/BDR

 - Used in Ethernet, Frame Relay